Petrović-Njegoš dynasty: Origin

+Rule of Montenegro

-Montenegro was ruled from its inception by vladikas (prince-bishops) since 1516, who had a dual temporal and spiritual role.
+Montenegro was ruled from its inception by vladikas (prince-bishops) since 1516, who had a dual temporal and spiritual role, subordinate to the Serbian Patriarchate of Peć until its dissolution in 1766.
 In 1697, the office was made hereditary in the Petrović-Njegoš family.
 However, since Orthodox bishops are required to be celibate, the crown passed from uncle to nephew.
 In 1852, Prince-Bishop Danilo II opted to marry and to secularize Montenegro, becoming Prince Danilo I. His successor, Nikola I, raised Montenegro to a kingdom in 1910.

-In 1916, King Nikola I was ousted by the invasion and occupation of his country by Austria-Hungary.
-He was formally deposed by the Podgorica Assembly in 1918 and the country merged with Kingdom of Serbia and shortly thereafter merged again with the State of Slovenes, Croats and Serbs to form the Kingdom of Serbs, Croats and Slovenes.
+In 1916, King Nikola I was ousted by the invasion and occupation of his country by Austria-Hungary, during World War I. He was formally deposed by the Podgorica Assembly in 1918 and the country merged with Kingdom of Serbia and shortly thereafter merged again with the State of Slovenes, Croats and Serbs to form the Kingdom of Serbs, Croats and Slovenes.

+After Yugoslavia

 A period of eighty years of control from Belgrade followed, during which time Nikola I died in exile in France in 1921, followed shortly afterwards by the surprise abdication of his son and heir, Danilo III, the same year.
-The latter's nephew, Michael Petrović-Njegoš, inherited the titles of his predecessors whilst in exile in France, and he survived arrest and internment by order of Adolf Hitler for refusing to head up a puppet Montenegrin state aligned to the Axis Powers.
+The latter's nephew, Michael Petrović-Njegoš, inherited the titles of his predecessors whilst in exile in France.
+After a titular 11-year "reign" under the regency of one of his grandfather's generals, Anto Gvozdenović, Michael gave up his claim to the throne and swore allegiance to Yugoslavia.
+He survived arrest and internment by order of Adolf Hitler for refusing to head up a puppet Montenegrin state aligned to the Axis powers.
 Later, he served the SFR Yugoslavia as Head of Protocol.
 He was succeeded by his son Nicholas Petrović-Njegoš in 1986.
-Nicholas returned to Montenegro to support the Montenegrin independence movement that went on to achieve full sovereignty in the 2006 referendum.
+In 2006, Montenegro went on to achieve full sovereignty in the 2006 independence referendum.

 In 2011, Montenegro recognized an official role for the Royal House of Petrović-Njegoš in Montenegro: to promote Montenegrin identity, culture and traditions through cultural, humanitarian and other non-political activities, which has been interpreted as a "creeping restoration" of the monarchy.

 The present head of the house is Nicholas, Crown Prince of Montenegro.